openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     }
     console.log (new Person.fullName)

-Accessors could not have the same name with the class or interface non-static field or method.
+An accessor name cannot be the same as that of a non-static field, or of a method of a class or an interface.
 Otherwise, a :index:`compile-time error` occurs.
-The same applies to accessors themselves - no overloading is allowed.
+Moreover, an accessor name cannot be the same as that of another accessor for overloading is not allowed:

 .. code-block:: typescript
    :linenos: